techbrett/OfficeDocs-SkypeForBusiness/Teams/turn-off-communication-credits-auto-recharge-for-nce-customers.md

 # Turn off Communication Credits auto recharge for new commerce experience (NCE) customers

-The new commerce experience (NCE) allows customers to pay for services *after* the services have been consumed, also known as post-usage billing.
+The new commerce experience (NCE) allows customers to pay for services *after* the services were consumed, also known as post-usage billing.

-Because Communication Credits are a pre-paid budget to support outgoing minutes, they're not available to purchase for customers with NCE calling subscriptions.
+Because Communication Credits are a prepaid budget to support outgoing minutes, they're not available to purchase for customers with NCE calling subscriptions.

 - For more information about the new commerce experience, see [Enable pay-as-you-go for your subscription](/microsoft-365/commerce/subscriptions/manage-pay-as-you-go-services).
 - To learn how to check if your tenant is on the NCE, see [New commerce overage for telco pay-as-you-go](/partner-center/new-commerce-telco-payg).